Lev Karakhan: Diplomatic career

 From November 1917 to March 1918, during the Brest-Litovsk peace talks that ended the war between Russia and Germany, Karakhan acted as secretary to each of the three successive Soviet delegations, headed respectively by Adolph Joffe, Trotsky, and Grigory Sokolnikov.
 In March 1918, Karakhan was appointed Deputy People's Commissar for Foreign Affairs, and head of the Eastern Department.

 In 1919, he issued a statement concerning relations with China called the Karakhan Manifesto, which promised to put an end to the "robber invasion of Manchuria and Siberia" to renounce the 'unequal treaties' signed by Russia and China in 1858 and 1860, and to return to China all of "conquests made by the Tsarist government which deprived China of Manchuria".
-Some, including William Lai, President of Taiwan that the promises made in the manifesto were never honoured, either by the USSR or the Russian Federation.
+Some, including William Lai, President of Taiwan believe that the promises made in the manifesto were never honoured, either by the USSR or the Russian Federation.